dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 [4/5] This item is about using the standard functional interfaces like `Predicate<T>` instead of having a different type.
 This doesn’t apply nowadays in C++ as we use a template typename or `std::function<bool(T)>`.
 However, in C++20 this will start to apply with concepts, e.g. ['std::predicate'](https://en.cppreference.com/w/cpp/concepts/predicate).
 I give it a 4 out of 5 because one shouldn't go in and re-invent standard concepts.

-### Item 45; use streams judiciously
+### Item 45: Use streams judiciously

 [4/5] While streams and ranges increase the readability and the level of abstraction. the tip warns that it is possible to overdo a good thing and sometimes a very long stream chain can become hard to read.
 As far as I can tell, the same is true for long ranges chains.

-### Item 46: Prefer side-effect free functions in streams
+### Item 46: Prefer side-effect-free functions in streams

-[5/5] Again no streams, so this doesn’t apply directly.
+[5/5] Again, no streams, so this doesn't apply directly.
 But it applies to lambdas provided to standard algorithms and ranges.
 This is especially important with the parallel standard algorithms of C++17.

 Do not write: